goto40/mdsd/README.md

 but not the algorithm code?
 **Answer**: We think that algorithm development deserves much creativiy.
-This makes it important to have two independent implementations (together with some docu, e.g. as python notebook).
-A single source for such an algorithm would hinder a free development of that algorithm and would **not** make it clearer **what** the algothm does.
+This makes it important to have two independent implementations (together with some documentation, e.g. as python notebook).
+A single source for such an algorithm would obscure how the algorithm works.
 This is part of the documentation, provided manually.

 The **item code is stereotypical**.
 Here, we take full advantage of a